jeroneandrews-sony/cama/README.md

 The number of unique samples in `adversary`, `examiner`, `examiner_outdist`,  `test` and `test_outdist` should be 2508, 2574, 2463, 600 and 600, respectively.

 ## Training
-To reproduce the results in the paper, run the following scripts:
+To reproduce the models in the paper, run the following scripts:

 ```bash
 ./scripts/estimator.sh